warner-d-m/warner-d-m.github.io/README.md

 ## Master's dissertation

-My main Master's project consisted of develop
+My Master's project consisted of develop

 Talk about why you’d like to move into a career as a web developer;